If you'd like to go back to the main index, click here.

 - Token Human: Downplayed.
 "Redd" is human too, but she has a talent in magic and espionage.
 Pliskin is the only person on the scout team who fits the descriptor of "regular dude."
 This means that he tends to be overlooked by the party when choosing companions for certain quests, which often has Zito remind them that he's there and even a thing.

 - Voluntary Shapeshifting: When we see him again following the Fall, it's revealed that one day, he inexplicably gained control of his transformations, to the point he can willfully transform only parts of himself into shark form, such as an arm.
+In the final chapter, he's shown to easily be able to do it in full.

 A human spy with magical abilities.
 She's on the run from the Navy, and is carrying documents that she's willing to protect with her life.
 Served as Quartermaster on the Yeldin.
 We learn more about her in Chapter 2, as she's revealed to be a member of a controversial Vampire Hunting clan known as the Volition.